Philo TV review summary:

-But if you don’t really care about sports, Philo plus a TV antenna (or Locast if it’s in your area) provides a ton of value for the price.
-And unlike it’s skinny bundle competitor, AT&T Watch TV, you’ll get perks like unlimited DVR storage and three simultaneous streams.
-Because Philo skips out on the most expensive channels to carry — ESPN alone charges distributors around $8/mo. — it can afford to build an impressively well-rounded channel lineup.
-In fact, it has more total channels than the $45/mo. plan from Sling TV.
+But if you don’t really care about sports, Philo TV plus a TV antenna provides a ton of value for the price.

+Philo has 70+ channels in total, including Discovery Channel, A&E and History.
+Because it skips out on the most expensive channels to carry, it can afford to build an impressively well-rounded channel lineup.
+In fact, it has more total channels than the $55/mo. plan from Sling TV.

 - Cartoon Network

 - FOX News

 ABC, CBS, Fox, NBC, PBS and The CW are all available for free, whether it’s through a TV antenna or the streaming service Locast.org, which streams local channels for free in multiple cities across the country.